huedeane/dotfiles/README.md

-# My Linux Configuration File
+# Configuration Files Repository

-asd
+A collection of config files for standardizing settings and deployments.